ConsultingMD/DependencyKit/README.md

 }
 ```

+### Resources
 **Resources provide things to your app**.
-They're the source of the data structures you use in your application code and are used to satisfy the Requirements your code has declared.
+They are used to satisfy the Requirements your code has declared, and as a source for other contructs that your app needs at their stage.

-Resources specify the Requirements they need as a generic parameter.
-The properties are made available on its `injected` property.
+Resources can only be created with their Requirements pre-satisfied.
+Their Requirements's properties are made available the `injected` property.

-Resources can also satisfy *other* Resource's DependencyKit Requirements—and indicate that they do so through protocol conformance.
+Resources are also used to satisfy *other* Resource's DependencyKit Requirements—and indicate that they do so through protocol conformance.

 A Resource might require state from a earlier stage of your app and build out state and data structures required for later stages.
 ```swift